ComposableFi/composable/docs/docs/parachains/composable/composable-council.md

 Similar to the [governance of Picasso](../parachains/picasso/governance), Composable’s Polkadot parachain will ultimately become completely decentralized and democratic.
 This requires a sufficient user base, so in the initial stages of parachain deployment, the Composable Council will aid in governance.

 :::info
-Governance processes are carried out via Substrate governance-affiliated democracy pallets, a component of the Kusama and Polkadot network runtimes that can be found within the Substrate libraries.
-Governance also involves referenda, which will ensure that the majority of our community supports any implemented changes and decisions.
+Governance processes on Composable are carried out similarly to the V1 governance model of the Kusama and Polkadot networks.
+Governance also involves referenda, ensuring that the majority of our community supports any implemented changes and decisions.
 This further ensures transparency in alterations to the Composable parachain.
 :::

 ## Governance Divisions